Monday, December 23, 2024

 This podcast explains so much about human nature, politics, and conspiracy theories based on whether our brain is wired as prey or predator.
 If you want to skip past the researcher's personal history to the meat of the episode, start at 23:32.

 Dividing people into those who 1) have a need for closure vs 2) are ok with uncertainty turns out to be much more useful than the classic "type A vs B" archetype.
-And it turns out this affects everything in our lives - whether we like abstract art, are prone to like conspiracy theories, what political party we lean towards.
+This affects everything in our lives - whether we like abstract art, are prone to like conspiracy theories, what political party we lean towards.

 To me, it also explains why politicians will lean into bizarre things like scaremongering of transgender surgery happening in schools, immigrants eating cats and dogs, and immigrants being rapists and murderers.